gc-proto/experimental/accessibility-accessibilite/accessibility-plan.md

 People are encouraged to provide feedback on accessibility plans - ensure there is a link to the feedback process and/or feedback form directly from the plan.

 To ensure findability, there is an index of all institutional accessibility plans on the open government portal.
 Include a link to this index directly from the plan.
-Also ensure your institution's plan is included in the index.

 ### Design specifications